jolewis-ddn/jira-status-reporter/README.md

 * `/report`: Simple data report on issue statuses over time (epic count, open issue count, updates this month/week, etc.)
 * `/unestimated`: Table showing the number of unestimated Stories (with a link to Jira)
 ### Releases
+* `/burndown`: Burndown charts (with optional forecast) for all issues or specific release and/or Component
 * `/releases`: List of versions (cached); links to /progress
 * `/progress`: Release progress report (parameter: release ID)
 ### Users and Groups